 The process is simple: clean thoroughly your yellowed plastics and wait for a sunny and hot day.
 When you see the sun – yes, in some places, we don’t see it very often – use a cream developer (40 volume or ~12% hydrogen peroxide) and apply it all over the plastics.
 This is the cream used in salons.
 Put small items in a clear bag (floppy faceplate, keys) and use food wrapping film for bigger items (computer faceplate, keyboard housing).
 The goal is to avoid that the mixture dries out.
 Expose bags and wraps to as much sunlight as possible and wait.
-Attention, temperature is as important as the hydrogen peroxide, so favor a hot day for your RetrObrigh session.
+Attention, the temperature is as important as the hydrogen peroxide, so favor a hot day for your RetrObrigh session.
 In my case, the treated parts’ surfaces reached up to 67C, and after a couple of hours, the cream (a gel in fact) liquefied!
 It is important to stay alert so you can stop the process at the right time.
 And the right time is when the part brightens up to your expectations.
-I used the back side of the pieces as a reference since they kept their original tint.
+I used the backside of the pieces as a reference since they kept their original tint.
 This way, I removed the parts as soon as I found them ready, limiting the risk of overbleaching the plastics.
-In addition of the usual precautions when using hazardous chemicals (that may become quite hot), take a special care when rinsing the parts with water.
-Otherwise the plastics may fade more than expected (and show ugly marks – I made that mistake).
-RetrObright is an empiric method and there are no guaranties that it will work, and even if it works, that it will do the way you expect.
+In addition to the usual precautions when using hazardous chemicals (that may become quite hot), take special care when rinsing the parts with water.
+Otherwise, the plastics may fade more than expected (and show ugly marks – I made that mistake).
+RetrObright is an empiric method and there are no guarantees that it will work, and even if it works, that it will do the way you expect.
 So, use it at your own risks.
-In my case, it worked as a charm.
+In my case, it worked like a charm.
 In less than three hours, my HB-F500F returned to its original state!